 Volunteers can help scientists understand Long COVID

-The Researching COVID to Enhance Recovery (RECOVER) Initiative is a study that aims to understand, prevent, and treat Long COVID.
-RECOVER hopes to understand how many people have Long COVID, who is at risk, and why some people recover while others do not.
+The Researching COVID to Enhance Recovery (RECOVER) Initiative is a study to understand, prevent, and treat Long COVID.
+RECOVER wants to learn how many people have Long COVID, who is at risk, and why some people recover while others do not.

 Anyone can help us learn more about Long COVID by volunteering to participate.
 This includes people who currently have COVID, people who had COVID in the past, and people who have never had COVID.
 Recovercovid.org has more about how to join the study.